FluffyJay1/ColonCancerWGS/README.md

 ### Description:

 Creates files called (outputfilename)\_(i).xlsx at the working directory, i = the sheet in the original excel file.
-These files contain the significant genes (QUAL > minqual) with the COSMIC match (T/F) column appended.
+These files contain the significant mutations (QUAL > minqual) with the COSMIC match (T/F) column appended.
 A match is defined as the starting position of the mutations being the same.
 If there is any match, another file called (outputfilename)\_(i)\_COSMIC.xlsx will be created, containing only the COSMIC matches.